Xenovative/IdleAI/README.md

-# IdleAI: Train an LLM to AGI
+# IdleAI: The AGI Moment is Just around the Corner (Maybe not)

-## About the Game
+## About This Totally Legitimate Venture

-IdleAI is an engaging incremental/clicker game where you train a Language Model (LLM) towards Artificial General Intelligence (AGI).
-Your goal is to click, upgrade, and automate the process of increasing model parameters.
+IdleAI is a slightly questionable incremental/clicker game where you pretend to train an LLM toward AGI while mostly just watching numbers go up.
+Your goal is to click buttons, burn investor money, and convince everyone you're making progress.

-## Game Mechanics
+## "Advanced" Game Mechanics

-- **Core Gameplay**: Click to generate parameters
+- **Core "Innovation"**: Click furiously to generate meaningless parameters
-- **Automators**: Purchase various automators to generate parameters automatically
+- **Automators**: Hire overpriced engineers who mostly browse social media
-- **Upgrades**: Exponential scaling upgrades to multiply parameter generation
+- **Upgrades**: Purchase fancy equipment with blinking lights that impresses investors
-- **Progression**: Track your LLM's journey towards becoming an AGI
+- **Progression**: Achieve "breakthroughs" that are suspiciously similar to existing tech

-## How to Play
+## How to "Disrupt" the Industry

-1. **Click Training**: Click the main button to generate initial parameters
+1. **Click Training**: Smash that button like your funding depends on it (it does)
-2. **Purchase Automators**: Buy automation tools to generate parameters over time
+2. **Hire "Talent"**: Acquire PhD graduates who will immediately forget everything they learned
-3. **Upgrade Strategically**: Invest in upgrades to boost parameter generation
+3. **Upgrade Strategically**: Buy things with impressive names and vague functionality
-4. **Track Progress**: Watch your LLM evolve towards AGI through milestone indicators
+4. **Track Progress**: Generate charts that always trend upward regardless of actual performance

 ## Features

-- HuggingFace-inspired UI
+- UI that looks just technical enough to fool venture capitalists
-- Sound effects
+- Satisfying sound effects to mask the emptiness of progress
-- Milestone tracking
+- Milestone celebrations for achievements of dubious significance
-- Multiple automator types
+- Multiple ways to burn through funding at alarming rates

 ## Giving Feedback